Skip to main content

 For example:

-npx libretto experimental deploy my-automations --entry-point src/workflows/check-eligibility.ts
+npx libretto cloud deploy my-automations --entry-point src/workflows/check-eligibility.ts

 In that command: